K-N-B/better-play-ERNI/README.md

 ### v0.0.3 - Upcoming
 * Implementation of speed and fewer tries/mistakes bonus
+* Bug fix for ERNIgram failing to submit/returning 0 points even on puzzle success
 * Potential Score bar
 * User interface responsiveness improvements
+* Migration to ERNI entra
 * (more to be added)